HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   )
 }}

+In 2025, there was a 2% reduction in the use of placeholder text as the only accessible name for inputs.
+Despite this positive trend, the practice remains all too common.
+53% of desktop and 55% of mobile inputs rely solely on placeholder text for accessible naming, which still poses significant accessibility barriers.

 ### Requiring information

 Communicating that a form field is mandatory is essential for usability and accessibility.
 While a visual indicator such as an asterisk (\*) is common, it alone is insufficient because it lacks semantic information.

 The HTML5 `required` attribute provides a native, machine-readable way to indicate that a user must fill in a field before submitting the form.
 This attribute works with many input types like text, email, password, date, checkbox, and radio.
 Browsers enforce validation and assistive technologies convey the required status to users.

-We are seeing a modest increase in the adoption of the required attribute, up 1% in 2025 to 66% for mobile.
-Use of `aria-required` has dropped 3% to 37% for mobile.
-This indicates a gradual shift towards more semantic usage of native HTML validation over ARIA, which is intended to supplement but not replace native semantics.

-Progress in 2025 reflects slow but steady movement toward better semantic indication of required inputs, improving form accessibility and user experience.

 {{ figure_markup(
   image="how-required-inputs-are-specified.png",